 As has been my tradition, every sermon that I preach will be posted here.
-This sermon, Don’t worry about what others think, but do what God asks, was given at The Salvation Army Rochester on Sunday 28 August, 2016.
-The Reading was Luke 14:1, 7-14.
+This sermon, Moving outside the private faith, was given at The Salvation Army Rochester on Sunday May 21, 2017.
+The Reading was John 14:12-24.

 A couple of years ago, I was able to go and do a study unit that involved spending a week at a Monastery over in Perth.
 And part of what that unit involved was taking part in the Monk’s daily routine, which included their six daily prayer sessions, and maintaining silence between their final prayers of the day at 8.15pm and their first prayers of the morning, at 5.15am.

 Now I’m sure that some of you might wonder why anyone would subject themselves to such a life for even a week, let alone commit their whole lives to it.
 But I found myself bubbling with energy after just a couple of days.
 You might even say that I was overflowing with energy.

 You see, I am an introvert, and that means I get energy from being by myself.